w3c/wot-security/wot-security-metadata.md

 - "bearer": bearer token
 If a bearer token is used, its format must be specified using "format", which should have one of the following values.
-- "jwt": Javascript Web Token
+- "jwt": JSON Web Token

 ### HTTP Proxy Authentication